Tainted \\ Coders

 commands.entity(child).remove_parent();

-Removing here means removing the Parent component on all children and removing the Children component from the parent.
+Removing means removing the Parent component on all children and removing the Children component from the parent.

 When you remove_parent: